sdcoca/facex/README.md

-It provides a very simple interface based on a single C/C++ class named "Face" that will compute the location of the mentioned points of geomatrical interest of the face the provided image.
+It provides a very simple interface based on a single C/C++ class named "Face" that will compute the location of the mentioned points of geomatrical interest of the face within the provided image.
 See "face.h".

 If you take a look at the screeshot images in the source directory you may notice how robust it is against typical sources of occlusion such as hair, glasses and forehead wrinkles.

-Performance was totally prioriticed over precission.
-The extraction algorithm takes from 300usec to 1.5 ms on a desktop PC.
+Performance was totally prioritised over precission.
+The extraction algorithm takes 300usec - 1.5 ms on a desktop PC.
 It still has to be cleaned up from some unnecessary operations but shows promising results.

-Additionaly, the lack of accuracy can be easely palliated with temporal filtering techniques.
+Additionaly, the lack of accuracy can be easily palliated with temporal filtering techniques.
 This is shown in the template example "faceImitator.cpp".

 We are working on a inteligent imitation algorithm for applications in social robotics